muhdyusuf/article/Is Free Software Really Free Think Again.md

 > “If you're not paying with money, you might be paying with your privacy.”

 There’s no such thing as truly free software.
 Stay curious, ask questions, and protect your digital self.
 Your data is valuable—treat it that way.

+---

+### 📚 References:
+- Bruce Schneier, *Data and Goliath: The Hidden Battles to Collect Your Data and Control Your World*, 2015
+- Shoshana Zuboff, *The Age of Surveillance Capitalism*, 2019
+- Harvard Business Review, *What You’re Getting Wrong About Privacy*, 2019